Treating turf toe and sesamoiditis that does not go away

 In the video below you will hear Danielle R. Steilen-Matias, MMS, PA-C of Caring Medical Regenerative Medicine Clinics, Oak Park, Illinois describe this patient’s treatment for turf toe.

 - This is a Prolotherapy treatment.
 The Prolotherapy injection consists of simple dextrose.
 The dextrose is given in the areas of the ligament attachments.
 This creates a controlled inflammation at the ligament attachments surrounding the big toe.
 This stimulates and accelerates healing and strengthens the ligaments to stabilize the toe joint and repair problems of hyperextension and hyperflexion.
+Dozens of research studies have documented Prolotherapy’s effectiveness in treating chronic joint pain.

 - The whole toe joint capsule is treated.
 This means a lot of injections to make sure all the ligaments are treated.